 Malpractice claims are a distressing time for patients and clinicians, as it can result in drawn-out and exhausting court cases.
 Such cases are a waste of time and money, negatively impacting all parties involved.
 Consent related claims should be the easiest to avoid yet are still very prevalent in today’s society.
-Failure to properly supply a patient with clear and relevant information before their procedure is gross negligence and can lead to consent-related litigation.
+Failure to properly supply a patient with clear and relevant information before their procedure is negligent and can lead to consent-related litigation.
 Daniele Bryden and Ian Storey detail the stages necessary to a malpractice claim:

 Data obtained by Freedom of Information requests, has found that in ten years, consent-related litigation costs for “failure to warn” have risen by 295%.
 This kind of litigation can be avoided, and EIDO is able to assist in that regard.
 With nearly two decades of experience, we’re well-equipped to aid practitioners to avoid litigation related to informed consent.